Particular/docs.particular.net/tutorials/monitoring/setup/index.md

 A ServiceControl instance collects messages from the error queue and manages retrying them.
 It also collects messages from the audit queue.

-In the ServiceControl Management Utility, click **+ NEW INSTANCE** and select **ServiceControl instance** from the list of options.
+In the ServiceControl Management Utility, click **+ New** and select **ServiceControl instance** from the list of options.

 SCREENSHOT - SMCU Main Page with Drop-down opened and Add ServiceControl instance selected

 NOTE: Creating and managing ServiceControl instances requires a license file.
 If you do not already have a license then the ServiceControl Management Utility will generate a trial license for you.
 If you have already had a trial license and it has expired, then follow the on-screen prompts to extend your trial license.
 It is a short form and your new license file will get sent to your email address.
 See (/servicecontrol/license.md) for information about how to install your trial license.

-Under TRANSPORT CONFIGURATION select the transport that your NServiceBus system runs on.
+Under **Trasport Configuration** select the transport that your NServiceBus system runs on.
 Depending on the transport you may be required to add an additional connection string.

 NOTE: If you are using the sample solution from this tutorial, select SQLServer.
 The connection string will be `Server=.\SQLEXPRESS;Database=MonitoringSample; Integrated Security=True`

-Under AUDIT FORWARDING select either On or Off.
+Under **Audit Forwarding** select either On or Off.

 NOTE: If you are using the sample solution from this tutorial, select Off.
 See [audit fowarding](/servicecontrol/errorlog-auditlog-behavior.md) for more information.